openhab/openhab-addons/addons/binding/org.openhab.binding.valloxmv/README.md

 ## Supported Things

-There is one thing supporting the connection via the web interface.
+There is one thing (valloxmv) supporting the connection via the web interface of the Vallox MV.
 There is NO support of former modbus connected devices.

 ## Discovery